by Matt Slick

 Robert Downey Junior reprises his role as Tony Stark, the narcissistic, genius, superhero who uses technology to the nth degree in his fight against bad guys.
 And, as usual, he delivers his role with the witty, bantering style we've come to appreciate.
 In this third release of the franchise, Tony Stark is dealing with post-traumatic stress as a result of his battle in The Avengers movie (if you haven't seen it, you should).
 He's obviously human and struggling.

-In the mix is The Mandarin (excellently delivered by Ben Kinglsey), a world-class menace who hijacks the TV airwaves and sends out ominous messages and recordings of bombings and killings in order to taunt the world and fill it with fear.
+In the mix is The Mandarin (excellently delivered by Ben Kingsley), a world-class menace who hijacks the TV airwaves and sends out ominous messages and recordings of bombings and killings in order to taunt the world and fill it with fear.
 Why?
-I wasn't really sure, but we don't really need a good reason for a bad guy to do what he does when we're rooting for the good guy to kick his rear - comic book syle.
+I wasn't really sure, but we don't really need a good reason for a bad guy to do what he does when we're rooting for the good guy to kick his rear--comic book style.
 But, the connection between Killian and the Mandarin is revealed and the motives for his bad behavior become evident.
 Of course, Tony Stark's challenge to the Mandarin leaves him with his technological butt thoroughly kicked, his home destroyed, and most of his technology obliterated.
-Therefore, Tony has to use his genius to save the day and, well, of course he does.
+Therefore, Tony has to use his genius to save the day and, well, of course, he does.

 As enjoyable as the movie is, there are plot holes.
 I don't want to spoil it by revealing what they are, but I left the movie theater thinking that the third installment was not as good as the first two.
 Don't get me wrong, it's a fun ride, but it just didn't have the coherence and comic book believability of the first two.